Getting stuck in

 end

-Of course, without the actual backend code not much is going to happen.
-The implementation was pretty heavily influenced by the existing Amazon S3 backend, mostly because the idea behind S3 and MogileFS is very similar.
+Without the actual backend code, none of the above does anything.
+The implementation was heavily influenced by the existing Amazon S3 backend, since the concepts behind S3 and MogileFS are quite similar:

 module MogileFilesystemBackend